“Many roles. Many journeys. One spirit: the puma.”

 Who is Chris?

-What if the wisdom you have been searching for in meditation apps, therapy offices, and self-help shelves was already written in the land — and was here long before any of it?
+What if the wisdom you have been searching for in the meditation apps, therapy offices, and on self-help shelves was already written in the land — and was here long before any of it?

-In this powerful sequel to his book Accepting Life on Life’s Terms, the author, Kowi Chito Hopaii (Chris L McClish), a descendant of the House of Wildcats clan, with lineage traced through the Chickasaw and Choctaw nations — strips away the Western scaffolding of acceptance and mindfulness and rebuilds principles to live by in the language of the drum, the medicine wheel, the council fire, the vision quest, and the panther in the dark.
+In this top ranked book on Amazon, Kowi Chito Hopaii (Chris L McClish), strips away the Western scaffolding of acceptance, mindfulness, and pop psychology.
+He rebuilds principles to live by, told in the language of the drum, the medicine wheel, the council fire, the vision quest, and the puma in the dark.

 Cup of Tao (podcast)